A Chuck Wendig prompt - 2036 words genre: supernatural horror - found footage

 „Finally!”
 Steve Garner bellows. ”You’re late!
 What took you so long?“ He moves from the further end of the ill-kept porch. „I said seven pm.
 Not eight thirty!
 Not fucking nine!“ He is getting more and more visible with every step.

 „Dude.
 Chill.
-Car problems…“ The voice puffs, as if pumped out.
+Car problems…“ The voice puffs as if pumped out.
 The frame shakes as he takes all the three steps at once up to the porch.
 Steve moves closer, nearly bumping into the camera.
 Tiny remains of the chipped white paint stay on the right side of his black T-shirt.
 The other man is half leaning half squatting near the entrance.
-His dark baseball cap reveals only the tip of his nose and his stubby chin.
+His dark baseball cap reveals only the tip of his nose and his stubbly chin.
 Nevertheless, he seems to observe everything very intently.

 “Damon?
 Are you stoned?”
 Steve’s face comes closer eclipsing.
 The look on his mug is just for a moment the usual flashing smile.
 He brushes over his blonde hair and loses the mask of a decent human being.
-Anger burns though his blue eyes.
+Anger burns through his blue eyes.
 “If you are, then this is your last gig.
 Ever!
 Now pull yourself together.”
 He beams on Damon, like a kid through a magnifying glass on ants. „Where’s the food?
 I’m starving.“

 Locking eyes with the camera he growls, „Keep that outta my face!“ He does a death stare into the lens, then pulls his cap deeper.